LiamDormon/npwd-dispatch/README.md

 This is a **standalone** resource using only npwd APIs and fivem natives so there are no framework dependencies and works off of convars and ace permissions.
 However, NPWD version 1.3.3 or newer is required.

+### Installation
+Download the [latest from the release](https://github.com/Mojito-Fivem/npwd-dispatch/releases/latest) or build from source.

 ### Define your emergency number
 This will be the phone number that all calls and messages will be redirected from, by default it is '911'.
 You can defined your own emergency number by setting the following convar in your server.cfg: